top of page

 "An ounce of prevention..."

 "...is worth a pound of cure."
 That adage was never truer than when applied to estate planning.
-Probate can be a costly, stressful "cure" for circumstances that are easily preventable.
+Probate is an expensive, stressful "cure" for circumstances that are easily preventable.
 A few preventative measures can ensure that your wishes are honored and your loved ones are protected in the event of incapacity or death.

 Dealing with the loss of a loved one is painful enough.
 Having to cope with loss while managing the estate of one who died without a will leaves grieving loved ones with unnecessary expense and hardship.
 Just a little planning can save your family from added cost, stress, and grief.